Basilica of St. Mary (Alexandria, Virginia)

-The Basilica of Saint Mary is a Catholic minor basilica and parish church of the Diocese of Arlington in the Old Town Old and Historic District, of Alexandria, Virginia, United States.
+The Basilica of Saint Mary is a Catholic minor basilica and parish church of the Roman Catholic Diocese of Arlington in Alexandria, Virginia, United States.
+Located in Old Town Alexandria, the church stands within the Alexandria Historic District, which was added to the National Register of Historic Places and designated a National Historic Landmark District on November 13, 1966.

 The Basilica of Saint Mary is the oldest Catholic parish in Virginia.
-It was founded in 1795 by the Francis Neale, then the president of Georgetown University (then known as Georgetown College).
+It was founded in 1795 by Francis Neale, then the president of Georgetown College.

 On December 6, 2017, Pope Francis designated the parish church as a minor basilica.
 The decision was announced on January 15, 2018, and the basilica held its inauguration Mass on September 8, 2018.

-The church houses the venerated 19th century image of Our Lady of Immaculate Conception, which was enthroned in 1895 during the centennial celebration as a parish.
-In line of the 230th founding anniversary of the church, the image was given an episcopal coronation on 8 December 2024 by His Excellency, Most Reverend Michael Francis Burbidge, Bishop of the Diocese of Arlington.
+The church houses a venerated 19th-century image of Our Lady of the Immaculate Conception, which was enthroned in 1895 during the parish's centennial celebration.
+In observance of the church's 230th founding anniversary, the image was given an episcopal coronation on December 8, 2024, by Michael F. Burbidge, bishop of the Roman Catholic Diocese of Arlington.

 First church

-On March 17, 1788, George Washington's former Aide-de-Camp Lt.
-Colonel John Fitzgerald hosted a dinner for prominent Maryland and Virginia citizens at his home in Alexandria, hoping to raise building funds for the first permanent Catholic parish in the Commonwealth.
-It is asserted by the church that verified documentation from the period exists to prove that General George Washington himself made a contribution to the fund, an amount equivalent to approximately $1,200 today.
-Two individuals agreed to donate a portion of the land at Church and South Washington Streets, then just outside the Alexandria city limits, to the church.
-They were Thornton Alexander, heir to the founder of the City of Alexandria John Alexander and Colonel Robert T. Hooe, one of Adams' "midnight appointments" made during the final days of his administration that led to Marbury v.
-Madison.
+On March 17, 1788, George Washington's former aide-de-camp, Lt.
+Colonel John Fitzgerald, hosted a dinner for prominent Maryland and Virginia citizens at his home in Alexandria.
+Fitzgerald hoped to raise funds for the first permanent Catholic parish in the Commonwealth of Virginia.
+According to the church, surviving documentation verifies that George Washington contributed to the fund in an amount equivalent to approximately $1,200 today.
+Thornton Alexander, heir of Alexandria founder John Alexander, and Colonel Robert T. Hooe donated a portion of land at Church and South Washington streets, then just outside the Alexandria city limits.

-The first brick structure, built at Church and South Washington Streets, was known as the Church of Saint Mary.
-The chapel's cornerstone was laid in 1795, and work continued in 1796, according to letters from Archbishop John Carroll, S.J. of Baltimore.
+The first brick structure, known as the Church of Saint Mary, was built at Church and South Washington streets.
+The chapel's cornerstone was laid in 1795, and work continued in 1796, according to letters from Archbishop John Carroll of Baltimore.

+A plaque at the church states:

-At the church, there is a plaque which states:In grateful acknowledgement of their aid in establishing this church the three trees to the north of this stone have been dedicated as follows to General George Washington as subscriber to the building, Colonel John Fitzgerald, his favorite aide de camp, as the collector of the building fund, Colonel Robert Hooe, mayer of Alexandria, as the donor of the acre of land.
+In grateful acknowledgement of their aid in establishing this church the three trees to the north of this stone have been dedicated as follows to General George Washington as subscriber to the building, Colonel John Fitzgerald, his favorite aide de camp, as the collector of the building fund, Colonel Robert Hooe, mayer of Alexandria, as the donor of the acre of land.

 Second church

-In 1810, a parcel of land closer to the center of Alexandria was purchased for the new church.
-By 1827, Reverend Father Joseph W. Fairclough, Pastor, erected the Sanctuary and the major portion of the present church at its current location – 310 South Royal Street.
+In 1810, the parish purchased land closer to the center of Alexandria for a new church.
+By 1827, Reverend Father Joseph W. Fairclough, the pastor, had erected the sanctuary and the major portion of the present church at 310 South Royal Street.

+The church is located within the Alexandria Historic District, a historic district encompassing Old Town Alexandria and adjoining areas.
+The district was listed on the National Register of Historic Places and designated a National Historic Landmark District on November 13, 1966, under reference number 66000928.